p-apirath/k8-zimbra/README.md

 Sample k8s Zimbra POC from Docker containers

-Using minikube
+Using minikube, you can replicate the zimbra right away after downloading the YAML's

 ```
 $ minikube start
 $ kubectl get node
-AME       STATUS    AGE
+NAME       STATUS    AGE
 minikube   Ready     6d
+$ kubectl create -f myzimbra.yaml
+$ kubectl create -f svc_zimbra.yaml
 ```

+if the docker image is behind the private repository

 Create a POD using the docker container.